hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 </details>

 <details>
-<summary>Ezmeral Ecosystem Packs</summary>
+<summary>HPE Ezmeral Ecosystem Packs</summary>

-This is a software collection package that includes computing scheduling frameworks and computing engines of common Hadoop ecosystems such as YARN, Spark, Drill, and Hive, as well as a service suite for monitoring performance indicators and logs of Ezmeral Data Fabric.
+This is a software collection package that includes computing scheduling frameworks and computing engines of common Hadoop ecosystems such as YARN, Spark, Drill, and Hive, as well as a service suite for monitoring performance indicators and logs of HPE Ezmeral Data Fabric.
-Users of Ezmeral Data Fabric will use these customized Spark, Drill, Hive and other software to complete computing, analysis tasks and machine learning tasks.
+Users of HPE Ezmeral Data Fabric will use these customized Spark, Drill, Hive and other software to complete computing, analysis tasks and machine learning tasks.

 </details>